Lewes And Sussex Protestant Martyrs History : The Reformation : 1

 There are seven long pages here altogether and they are best read in sequence.
 The information and images have been sourced from the web, books and my grey matter or my own camera.
 I have done my best to verify the contents, I hope that all of you that read the pages will learn something. p1 p2 p3 p4 p5 p6 p7

-In the early hours of January 28, 1547, Henry VIII breathed his last.
+In the early hours of 28th January 1547, Henry VIII breathed his last.
 He had reigned for nearly thirty eight years.
-During his monarchy, events of the most momentous character had taken place, the consequences of which are with us to-day.
+During his monarchy, events of the most momentous character had taken place, the consequences of which are still with us today.